Quatadah/syncopy-suite/src/assets/README.md

 # Icon System

-This directory contains a comprehensive icon system for the Syncopy Suite application.
+This directory contains a comprehensive icon system for the Clippy Suite application.

 ## Structure